Quiz! Can you name the Liverpool side that beat Arsenal 4-0 at Anfield in the year 2000?

 Can't see this quiz?
 Play it here

-Right, you've just proven your Anfield allegiance with our Liverpool quiz… ready for another set of challenges to test your Reds knowledge and beyond?
+Right, you've just navigated the thrills of the Club World Cup with our quiz: ready for another set of footballing challenges from across the leagues and beyond?

-How about aiming for a perfect score in our ultimate quiz about the Jurgen Klopp era at Liverpool?
-Or perhaps take a nostalgic trip back to a League Cup triumph by trying to name the Liverpool line-up that lifted the trophy in 2003?

-If your trivia interests span across the trophy cabinet, why not try to name the clubs and players who were collecting silverware throughout the 2000s?
-For a quiz focused on the big money moves in football history, see if you can guess whether these 25 players actually broke the all-time transfer record.
+Ben is currently studying for his NCTJ qualification with News Associates after graduating from Durham University.
+He is an avid Liverpool fan, lover of tactics and long-time enthusiast of FourFourTwo’s quizzes.
+His favourite memories of being a journalist so far include his interview with musician Banners that featured in the Liverpool FC Programme, as well as Jurgen Klopp signing his article for his student newspaper on Klopp’s brilliant tenure at Anfield.
+When he does play football he plays as a bizarre striker/right-wing/right-back hybrid.